Pisces-Project/Pisces-Geometry/docs/source/reference/coordinates/dev.rst

 Setting up The Metric
 +++++++++++++++++++++

-Every coordinate system in Pisces-Geometry must define a metric tensor, which encodes how distances and derivatives are computed.
+Every coordinate system in PyMetric must define a metric tensor, which encodes how distances and derivatives are computed.
 The metric defines the inner product structure of the space, and is central to computing gradients, divergence, Laplacians, and performing index manipulations.

 Pisces supports both general curvilinear and orthogonal coordinate systems.
 The structure of the metric depends on which type you are building.

-If you are subclassing from :py:class:~pisces_geometry.coordinates.base.CoordinateSystemBase, you must implement both of the following:
+If you are subclassing from :py:class:~pymetric.coordinates.base.CoordinateSystemBase, you must implement both of the following:

 - ``@staticmethod def __construct_metric_tensor_symbol__(*args, **kwargs) -> sp.Matrix``
 - ``@staticmethod def __construct_inverse_metric_tensor_symbol__(*args, **kwargs) -> sp.Matrix``